godatadriven/godatadriven-blog/content/rapid-prototyping-online-machine-learning.md

     4. Reset all the distributions to alpha=1, beta=1.
 4. Go to 2.

 The idea here is that we keep top performing images and discard the less performing images in favor of exploring further in the catalog.
 After refreshing the image set, we assign equal priors to all images again.
 This model should be simple enough to implement in Python.
-Ideally, it should take about an afternoon of work to build this, test it and put it in production.
+Ideally, it should take about a day of work to build this, test it and put it in production.

 ### Step 1: Prototype the UI
 So, we need to put an image on the homepage and have it be clickable.
 Also, we need to make sure we can keep track of the click-through for this image.
 To prototype the UI and take care of the capturing the proper events, we start out by just putting a fixed image on the homepage.